yamunamukthapuram/MNIST-Digit-Recognizer/README.md

 - Matplotlib
 - OpenCV (optional, for image preprocessing)

+## Accuracy

+Test Accuracy: 99.26%

 ## License

-This project is open-source and free to use.
+This project is open-source under the MIT License.

+## Results

+Test Accuracy: 99.26%
+Confusion matrix and classification report can be generated using evaluate.py (if implemented).